amch-med23/alx-low_level_programming/README.md

-This is the repository, where i do the ALX C programming tasks.
+This is the repository where i do the ALX C programming tasks.